FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

 workerInit(self, numELementsWorker):
   initializes worker.
 Each worker is told how many pixel elements of the detector it processes.
-  This number can vary by at most one among the workers.
-G2Common creates the arrays that will be returend for G2, Ip and IF here - each being a numDelays x numElementsWorker array of float64.
+  G2Common creates the arrays that will be returend for G2, Ip and IF here - each being a numDelays x numElementsWorker array of float32.
 It also sets up the counts array and reads some user_params values that will be used during processing.

-workerAdjustTerms(self, mode, dataIdx, pivotIndex, lenT, T, X): this function is used by G2onGoing, but not by G2atEnd.
-This lets workers adjust ongoing terms in their final calculation based on new data.
-The parameters describe the new data coming in, and/or data being overwritten if the number of events has exceeded the times stored.
-This allows a class like G2atEnd to implement a windowed correlation analysis as well as a correlation analysis that covers the entire span of the data.

 workerAdjustData(self, data):
-  this is called before the framework stores data that workers will use for their correlation analysis.
-  For example, if one wanted to set all non-positive numbers to a small value, each worker could execute that code on their portion of the data here.
+  this worker callback allows one to adjust data before it is stored.
+For example to replace negative values with 0, or a small positive number.

+workerBeforeDataRemove(self, tm, xInd, workerData):
+  This is the first of three worker functions that takes the workerData object - the object with all the stored data as well as an interface to the times associated with the data.
+  It is only called when the framework has gone through so many events that it is about to overwrite the oldest worker data.
+The function is passed the time of this oldest data, as well as the index of this oldest data in the workerData X array.
+  The G2IncrementalWindowed calculation makes use of this function, but it is not needed for the straight forward G2atEnd calculation.

+workerAfterDataInsert(self, tm, xInd, workerData):
+  This is second of three worker functions that takes the workerData object - the object with all the stored data as well as an interface to the times associated with the data.
+  It is called for each dataArray, after it has been stored in the workerData.
+The callback receives the time and index of the data.
+The G2IncrementalAccumulator makes use of this function, but it is not needed for the straight forward G2atEnd calculation.

+workerCalc(self, workerData):
+  this is an important function.
+It is the third of the three functions taking the workerData object.
-workerCalc(self, T, numTimesFilled, X): this is an important function.
-This is called to create the final arrays that will be gathered from all the workers and sent to the viewer.
+  It is called to create the final arrays that will be gathered from all the workers and sent to the viewer.
   This function returns a dictionary whose keys are the names returned by arrayNames, and whose values are the calculated arrays.
 It also returns counts of how many pairs there are for each delay, as well as the int8array discussed in the overview to hold things like saturated pixels.

 viewerInit(self, maskNdarrayCoords, h5GroupUser):
   called when the viewer is initialized.
 The viewer is responsible for binning results from the workers